-Another example of our developing equipment for high-growth niche markets is our AT Premier Plus.
+Another example of our developing equipment for high-growth niche markets is our AT Premier PLUS.
 This machine utilizes a modified wire bonding process to mechanically place bumps on devices in a wafer format, for variants of the flip chip assembly process.
 Typical applications include complementary metal-oxide semiconductor ("CMOS") image sensors, surface acoustical wave ("SAW") filters and high brightness LEDs.
 These applications are commonly used in most, if not all, smartphones available today in the market.
-We also have expanded the use of AT Premier Plus for wafer level wire bonding for micro-electro-mechanical systems ("MEMS") and other sensors.
+We also have expanded the use of AT Premier PLUS for wafer level wire bonding for micro-electro-mechanical systems ("MEMS") and other sensors.

 Our technology leadership and bonding process know-how have enabled us to develop highly function-specific equipment with best-in-class throughput and accuracy.
 This forms the foundation for our advanced packaging equipment development.
-We established a dedicated team to develop and manufacture advanced packaging bonders for the emerging 2.5 dimensional ("2.5D IC") and 3 dimensional integrated circuit ("3D IC") markets.
-In November 2013, we shipped the first TCB (Thermo-Compression Bonder) C2S (Chip-to-Substrate) alpha machine to an initial strategic customer and have subsequently shipped additional variants to other customers.
-By reducing the interconnect dimensions, 2.5D and 3D ICs are expected to provide form factor, performance and power efficiency enhancements over traditional flip-chip packages in production today.
+We established a dedicated team to develop and manufacture advanced packaging bonders for the emerging 2.5 dimensional integrated circuit ("2.5D IC") and 3 dimensional integrated circuit ("3D IC") markets.
+By reducing the interconnect dimensions, 2.5D ICs and 3D ICs are expected to provide form factor, performance and power efficiency enhancements over traditional flip-chip packages in production today.
 High-performance processing and memory applications, in addition to mobile devices such as smartphones and tablets, are anticipated to be earlier adopters of this new packaging technology.